-- 4.25 The recommended period of assessment should match the institution's academic year (e.g. 39 weeks). - 4.26 Support for the summer vacation should usually be assessed separately to assist those with additional support needs during that time (e.g. care leavers). - 4.27 Administrators may choose to pay some students in three termly instalments (or four, for those whose assessments cover a 52-week period).
-This is particularly useful for Healthcare students who receive monthly payments. - 4.28 For some examples on periods of assessment please refer to the tables on the following pages:
+- 4.25 The recommended period of assessment should match the institution's academic year (e.g., 39 weeks). - 4.26 Support for the summer vacation should usually be assessed separately to assist those with additional support needs during that time (e.g., care experienced and estranged students). - 4.27 Administrators may choose to pay some students in three termly instalments (or four, for those whose assessments cover a 52-week period).
+This is particularly useful for healthcare students who receive monthly payments. - 4.28 For some examples on periods of assessment please refer to the tables on the following pages: